Are you planning to live in Munich, or just curious about expat life in Germany?

 15. Where is your favorite place in Munich to meet friends?

-When the weather is good, we meet in parks with kids.
-My favorite place to meet my friends is cafe shop.
+When the weather is good, we meet in parks with the kids.
+My favorite place to meet my friends is cafe shops.
 I like the German ‘Cake n coffee’ tradition.

 16. Oktoberfest in Munich, Germany

-For about a month during this festival, the drunken people roam around the city littering everywhere and spoiling the charming feel.
-Except this, the city remains good clean place whole the year.
+For about a month during this festival, the drunken people roam around the city, littering everywhere and spoiling the charming feel.
+Except for this, the city remains a good clean place for the whole year.

 17. Did you change your perspective about Munich after living here?

 This might be because I already knew the German lifestyle during my Stuttgart stay.
 I also had some friends from Munich.

-18. Advice and tips for living in Munich
+18. Advice and tips for living in Munich Germany

-The first one is about the accommodation.
+The first one is about accommodation.
 If you are a student, you should find a room before coming here.
 Maybe your friends will help you.
 If you want to work here, ask the company to assist you in finding accommodation.

 19. Would you recommend to live in Munich?